xDivisionByZerox/foodiefriends/README.md

 ## Techniques

-- **Data Visualization**: Utilized libraries like Matplotlib and Seaborn to create insightful visualizations.
+- **Data Visualization**: Experienced in leveraging Node.js to construct backend systems, specializing in the development of RESTful APIs to ensure the efficiency and scalability of web applications.

 - **Machine Learning Models**:
   - Implemented a linear regression model for predicting user preferences.